assainov/gatsby-extensive-starter-typescript/README.md

 ## 🧐 What's inside?

-- TypeScript for all the Gatsby and React code
+- TypeScript for **all** Gatsby and React files
 - Linting with ESLint & Prettier
 - Plugin for SASS/SASS modules
--
+- Automatic generation of GraphQL query interfaces
+- GraphQL query result validation with DeepPropertyAccess

 A quick look at the top-level files and directories you'll see in a Gatsby + TypeScript project.